semprag/semprag.github.io/style.md

 - To right-align a short line on its own (e.g., to credit a source following an example or blockquote) use `\par\hspace*{\fill}`.
   (A full `flushright` environment sometimes adds too much vertical space above and below its contents.)
 - Avoid `\nocite{}`.
-- Don't worry about word wrapping and hyphenation, since the S&P font is much wider than Times and you won't be able to predict where the lines will wrap, but if you suspect some unusually long (and unusual) term might need to be hyphenated, prefer calling `\hyphenation{}` somewhere in your preamble instead of using `\-` in the word itself.
+- Don't worry about word wrapping and hyphenation, since the S&P font is much wider than Times and you won't be able to predict where the lines will wrap.
+That said, if you suspect some unusually long (and unusual) term might need to be hyphenated, prefer calling `\hyphenation{}` somewhere in your preamble instead of using `\-` in the word itself.
   + E.g., `\hyphenation{percep-tron}` ... `perceptron` rather than `percep\-tron`.